scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   If the ttf "Apple" box got checked then it remained checked in subsequent Generate Fonts even though the [Options] dialog did not show it checked.
-    -   FontForge would crash if given an Anchor class with no marks.
+    -   websharpstudios would crash if given an Anchor class with no marks.
     -   Hmm...
 I notice that volt only uses format 2 coverage tables.
 I wonder if windows fails to handle format 1 tables...